monome/docs/norns/help.md

 ### replacing parts - norns standard

-#### screen + screen protector
+#### screen
 {: .no_toc }

 The norns screen is a Newhaven Display 2.7" Graphic OLED Module with Molex Connector.
 Every standard norns comes built with the white model (`NHD-2.7-12864WDW3-M`), though it may be swapped out for yellow (`NHD-2.7-12864WDY3-M`).
 Either can be ordered online from many electronic component distributors.

-The screen protector is a custom-cut piece of acrylic.
-Email help@monome.org for a replacement -- 5 USD + shipping, only US (or can be bundled with an existing international purchase).

-When installing either, be sure to handle from the sides -- wiping away debris or oil from the viewing area can cause damage, even with a microfiber cloth.
+When installing, be sure to handle from the sides -- wiping away debris or oil from the viewing area can cause damage, even with a microfiber cloth.
 For the least amount of frustration, also be sure to have an air blower nearby -- dust can quickly accumulate in this process, which is easiest to remove with a quick shot of concentrated air.

 #### wifi nub
 {: .no_toc }